opconWizard/opcon-docs/docs/job-types/zos.md

 All pre-runs are tested at a user-defined interval, starting as soon as all other schedule dependencies are met for an event.
-The status in SAM shows \"Start Attempted\".
-If the associated pre-run test fails, it returns to a \"Wait Start Time\" status.
+The status in SAM shows "Start Attempted".
+If the associated pre-run test fails, it returns to a "Wait Start Time" status.
 The Pre-run test it is waiting for is also displayed in the status.

 ### Restart